platformsh/platformsh-docs/src/gettingstarted/going-live/first-steps.md

 Before you take your site live, there are a few steps that will help you prepare the project.

-1. **Register your domain**
+1. **Register your domain and choose a suitable DNS provider**

-    Register your domain with a registrar that allows you to use [CNAMEs](/golive/steps/dns.md) for your domain.
+    If you plan on serving exclusively from a subdomain such as the historically common `www.` subdomain, you will be able use any DNS provider that supports CNAME records.
+If you wish to use the apex domain, eg. `https://site.com`, with no `www.` subdomain, choose one of the specialized DNS providers that allow you to use [ALIAS or ANAME records](/golive/steps/dns.md).
 Make sure to do this before moving on to the next steps, as the CLI will reject attempts to add domains that do not allow CNAMEs.

 2. **Test your routes**